 Insurers have been transitioning from traditional distribution channels to online platforms over recent years, and this trend will only increase as the market and consumer preferences evolve.

-One of the most significant changes has been the rise of direct-to-consumer (DTC) insurance sales.
-The DTC model allows insurers to bypass intermediaries like brokers and agents and sell insurance products directly to consumers.
+One of the most significant changes has been the rise of direct-to-consumer (D2C) insurance sales.
+The D2C model allows insurers to bypass intermediaries like brokers and agents and sell insurance products directly to consumers.
 This process offers numerous benefits to consumers and insurers, though it can pose some challenges along the way.

 Below, we’ll explore the benefits and challenges of direct-to-consumer insurance sales and what’s in store for the industry’s future as this trend takes hold.